 Michael Appleton DipPsych, BACP Accred, DipCBT, BABCP Accred

-Having worked in transdiagnostic environments within (and outside) the NHS I offer cognitive-behavioural as well as depth psychotherapy for depression, anxiety and relationship issues.
+Having worked in specialist settings within the NHS I offer cognitive-behavioural as well as depth psychotherapy for depression, anxiety and relationship issues.
 I offer intensive arcs of six to ten sessions as well as a more open-ended, developmental approach when required.

 I use solution-focused strategies to help address immediate issues of anxiety, fear and stress - the things that tend to prevent people from fully entering their lives; from attaining their true potential, or from acting with freedom or spontaneity.